compressmodels/compressmodels.github.io/README.md

 - [Breast Cancer Dataset Blog Post](https://compressmodels.github.io/2025/06/01/breast-cancer-case-study.html): Achieving a 2.4x speed-up on a wide MLP, `h = 2048` in-parallel, as well as >1.5 cost-savings across model sizes in the real-time setting.
 - [Credit Card Fraud Detection XGBoost Case Study](https://compressmodels.github.io/research_report.pdf) Achieve ~-20% latency on XGBoost models.

+Recently, I've made the jump to transformers.

-Efficiency improvement in TinyBERT
+Efficiency improvement in TinyBERT Classification
-- [TinyBERT IMDB Case Study](https://compressmodels.github.io/tiny_bert_imdb.pdf) Achieve 21.5% reduction in latency & throughput, with no accuracy tradeoff, by early exiting.
+- [TinyBERT IMDB Case Study](https://compressmodels.github.io/tiny_bert_imdb.pdf) Achieve 21.5% reduction in latency & throughput on the IMDB movie review dataset, with no accuracy tradeoff, by early exiting.

 I invite you to explore the detailed findings in the blog posts and consider integrating `moco` into your projects.
 Feel free to contact me at [quickmlmodels@gmail.com](mailto:quickmlmodels@gmail.com) if you have a model you want to try this out on.